Headed to San Francisco? Want to plan the best family activities in San Franciso? Wondering what to do in San Francisco

 The San Francisco Sightseeing Pass

-It will save you a lot of money if you already had planned on doing the activities available on the pass compared to paying individual entrance fees at each location.
+It will save you a lot of money if you already had planned on doing the best family activities in San Francisco available on the pass compared to paying individual entrance fees at each location.
 I would check it out and see if this is something your family would enjoy.

 San Francisco Guided Bike Tour

 A Guided Golden Gate Bridge Tour is great for kids.
 You can choose a comfort bike or an electric bike.
 This is a San Francisco family vacation favorite.

 Things To Do Near San Francisco with Kids